-Clause 1 adds to the Withdrawal Act a ‘bridge’ to carry over existing European legislation into the transition period, with a few ‘to be read as if’ provisions, and Clause 2 does the same for domestic regulations made under the repealed European Communities Act 1972, then Clause 3 is the usual bundle of Henry VIII powers for tidying-up and Clause 4 extends this in a tortuous and hard-to-follow way to powers of the devolved authorities.
+Section 1 adds to the Withdrawal Act a ‘bridge’ to carry over existing European legislation into the transition period, with a few ‘to be read as if’ provisions, and Section 2 does the same for domestic regulations made under the repealed European Communities Act 1972, then Section 3 is the usual bundle of Henry VIII powers for tidying-up and Section 4 extends this in a tortuous and hard-to-follow way to powers of the devolved authorities.
 Hard to follow it may be, but it does the job exactly as intended – the complexity to the eye is because it is talking in general terms about powers and enactments not yet identified let alone classified.
 There could be head-scratching in the implementation, but it need not cause problems in practice.
-(Section 5 seems to go over old ground covered by Clauses 1 and 2, but there may be a technical difference.)
+(Section 5 seems to go over old ground covered by Sections 1 and 2, but there may be a technical difference.)

 Continued rights of residence for EU and EFTA citizens

 Section 6 has provisions to give life to the “EEA EFTA separation agreement” and “Swiss citizens’ rights agreement”.
 The agreements with the members of the European Free Trade Area have barely been mentioned before but were agreed in 2018.
 It may not excite Members of Parliament much, but the rights of a Liechtensteiner are no less important to that person as are the rights of a Frenchman.
 There is no need to dwell on this Clause, which does its job.

 Sections 7 – 11 deal with rule-making powers in connection with continuing rights of residence for EU and EFTA citizens and the limitations thereof: much scope for virtue-signalling here but in fact the provisions have nothing unexpected nor anything those currently in opposition would not enact themselves were the positions reversed.
 Expect this to be a battleground for rhetoric if not substance.